craigsloggett/kubernetes/k8s-cluster-setup.md

 ## Install the Client Tools (Locally)

-Everything here it to be done on a local machine (macOS is used here).
+Everything here is to be done on a local machine (macOS is used here).

 ```
 export KUBE_VERSION=1.20.5